-INDIANAPOLIS, IN (July 26, 2016) — Synaptive Medical Inc. announced today that Indiana University Health has acquired the BrightMatter™ technology, making it the first hospital system in Indiana to offer this technology to patients.
+INDIANAPOLIS, INDIANA (July 26, 2016) — Synaptive Medical Inc. announced today that Indiana University Health has acquired the BrightMatter™ technology, making it the first hospital system in Indiana to offer this technology to patients.
 BrightMatter is a full solution that supports physicians in the diagnosis and intervention of complex brain surgery with advanced imaging, planning, surgical navigation and robotic visualization.

 Indiana University Health Methodist Hospital, supported by Goodman Campbell Brain and Spine, is home to one of the largest neuroscience programs in the country and will be the location of this innovative technology.
 IU Health is the only institution in Indiana to achieve national ranking for neurology and neurosurgery by U.S. News and World Report.

 “Performing brain surgery can be a risky procedure; optimal outcomes require precise navigation and accurate visualization of exactly where we are in the brain,” said Dr. Mitesh Shah, President of Goodman Campbell Brain and Spine, Associate Professor of Neurological Surgery, and Vice Chairman of the Department of Neurosurgery IU School of Medicine.
 “The challenge in doing such procedures with navigation in delicate tissue is having the confidence that all of the presurgical imaging has no margin of error and a surgeon’s physical working environment is not compromised.”